Keto diet benefits range from weight loss to cancer prevention, and it emphasizes high-fat and protein-rich foods, including these keto snacks.

-But all fat isn’t created equal.
+All fat isn’t created equal.
 While our bodies love healthy fats like avocados and coconut oil, a keto diet doesn’t mean just eating anything that’s high in fat — you still want good-for-you foods that include those healthy keto fats.
-My compilation of low-carb snacks is a great starting point but, if you want specific keto snacks, I’ve just got the keto recipes for you.

-These keto diet snacks rely on my food list and are just what you need when you find yourself hungry between meals.
+These keto diet snacks rely on my food list and are just what you need when you find yourself hungry between meals, as they won’t kick you out of ketosis.
 Whether you’re flirting with a keto diet or are already a pro, you’ll love munching on these healthy snacks.

 18 Keto Snacks